thisisignitedoreo/wkv/README.md

 make about it transform it into different types.
 Do you want to infer the types from the definitions?
 Go ahead.
 You don't?
 Well, you don't.
 It's _that_ simple.

 ## This looks stupid.
-Don't we already have JSON, YAML, TOML, <insert your favourite markup language here>?
+Don't we already have JSON, YAML, TOML, &lt;insert your favourite markup language here&gt;?

 Yup, we certainly do.
 The problem is: they are all really complex.
 You need whole libraries just to parse and serialize them.
 Yes, sometimes this complexity